Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Separability

 \section{Separability}

-In this section, we present the first application of our type system -- the ability to make judgments on whether a given sub-system is separable from the remainder of the system.
+In this section, we present the first application of our Hoare style logic---the ability to make judgments on whether a given sub-system is separable from the remainder of the system.
 We start with determining whether a single qubit is separable before moving to multi-qubit sub-systems.